RedisTimeSeries/RedisTimeSeries/docs/commands/ts.incrby.md

 - `TIMESTAMP` _timestamp_ - (integer) UNIX sample timestamp **in milliseconds**. `*` can be used for an automatic timestamp from the system clock.

+  _timestamp_ must be equal to or higher than the maximal existing timestamp.
+When equal, the value of the sample with the maximal existing timestamp is increased.
+When higher, a new sample with a timestamp set to _timestamp_ will be created, and its value will be set to the value of the sample with the maximal existing timestamp + _value_.
+If the time series is empty - the value would be set to _value_.

 - `RETENTION` _retentionTime_ - Maximum age for samples compared to last event time (in milliseconds).

-  Used only if a new time sereies is created.
+  Used only if a new time series is created.
 Ignored When adding samples to an existing time series.

   When set to 0, the series is not trimmed.
 If not specified: set to the global [RETENTION_POLICY](https://redis.io/docs/stack/timeseries/configuration/#retention_policy) configuration of the database (which, by default, is 0).

 - `UNCOMPRESSED` - Changes data storage from compressed (by default) to uncompressed

-  Used only if a new time sereies is created.
+  Used only if a new time series is created.
 Ignored When adding samples to an existing time series.

 - `CHUNK_SIZE` _size_ - Memory size, in bytes, allocated for data.
 Must be a multiple of 8.

-  Used only if a new time sereies is created.
+  Used only if a new time series is created.
 Ignored When adding samples to an existing time series.

   If not specified: set to 4096.

 - `LABELS` {_label_ _value_}... - Set of label-value pairs that represent metadata labels of the time series.

-  Used only if a new time sereies is created.
+  Used only if a new time series is created.
 Ignored When adding samples to an existing time series.

 #### Notes